-Transition Year (TY) is a one-year school-based programme designed to facilitate the smooth transition from the dependent learning of the Junior Cycle to the more independent, self-directed learning of the Senior Cycle - in effect, it is designed to act as a bridge between Junior and Senior Cycle.
+These principles are embedded into our TY curriculum and aim to enrich every student's TY experience, encourage engagement and develop the competency of the individual.
+The Programme is also designed to facilitate the smooth transition from the dependent learning of the Junior Cycle to the more independent, self-directed learning of the Senior Cycle - in effect, it is designed to act as a bridge between Junior and Senior Cycle.

-The TY programme at Loreto College Foxrock provides a broad variety of learning experiences both inside and outside the classroom.
+The TY Programme at Loreto College Foxrock provides a broad variety of learning experiences both inside and outside the classroom.
 The student's experience of adult and working life contributes to their personal development and maturity.
-This combined with the advancement of general, technical and academic skills, with the emphasis placed on interdisciplinary and self-directed learning, are the cornerstones of the Transition Year programme as it is run by Loreto College Foxrock.
+This combined with the advancement of general, technical and academic skills, with emphasis placed on interdisciplinary, self-directed learning and reflection of that learning, are the cornerstones of the Transition Year Programme as it is run by Loreto College Foxrock.
 These aims are interrelated and interdependent and are reflected right across the TY curriculum.